gusmann/cac-auth-example/README.md

 ## What is this?

-The manifests in [./deploy/manifests](./deploy/manifests/) can be applied/installed into a local kubernetes cluster to configure a flask application that simply displays the headers that a client sends it; since we also define an Nginx Ingress and a few other resources that enable us to perform mutual TLS (mTLS).
+The manifests in [./deploy/manifests](./deploy/manifests/) can be applied/installed into a local kubernetes cluster to configure a flask application that simply displays the headers that a client sends it; we also define an Nginx Ingress and a few other resources that enable us to perform mutual TLS (mTLS).

+Simply put, the manifests in this repository allows us to view these attributes so we know what they look like.

+### Why?

-In some environments, such as the DoD, individuals are issued client certificates on Yubikeys or other hardware security modules (HSMs), such as a Smartcard.
-In the DoD, these smartcards are also known as Common Access Cards (CACs).
+Some organizations, such as the DoD, leverage Public Key Infrastructure (PKI) to enable secure two-factor authentication across information technology environments.
+Individuals are issued client certificates via Yubikeys or other hardware security modules (HSMs), such as a Smartcard by trusted agents which validate the user's identity.
+In the DoD, smartcards are also known as Common Access Cards (CACs).

 We can leverage a user's client certificates to perform a simple authentication/validation check at the Ingress then forward the user's client certificate attributes to a destination application to perform additional authentication/authorization tasks.

-Simply put, the manifests in this repository allows us to view these attributes so we know what they look like.

 ## How to use